 Depart for United States: June 15, 2015

-COST: Five A&S faculty members will be selected to participate at no cost (with the exception of international airfare).
+COST: UK Education Abroad and A&S will cover the local arrangements for five faculty members; these faculty members will pay for international airfare to Jordan and out of Morocco.
+The Jordan to Morocco flight is included in the Seminar.
 Others may participate at their own expense (approx. $3,500, plus international travel).
-Participants will be responsible for all lunch and dinner meals not included in the program itinerary.
+Participants will be responsible for all lunch and dinner meals not already included in the program itinerary.

 ELIGIBILITY: The program is open to all faculty members at the University of Kentucky.
 However, priority will be given to faculty members in the College of Arts and Sciences.
 We are especially interested in faculty members who (1) are open to internationalizing their teaching by blending a global component into a course or refocusing a course by incorporating issues about the Middle East, (2) are interested in pursuing research on issues related to the Middle East, and/or (3.) are interested in advancing the international education goals of the University (e.g., education abroad, institutional partnerships, etc.).